-General Questions
+General Questions About the Climate Resilience Grant Program

-- What is the maximum grant request? - The maximum grant request is \$50,000, though the actual award amount may be lower than what was requested.
-Our grants are intended to supplement state, federal and other funding sources that require match, and to provide funding for costs that are typically difficult to resource, such as stewardship and legal defense endowment. - Is this an annual grant program? - Yes.
-This program has been offered each year since 2021 and we anticipate that it will continue to be available in succeeding years, though the total budget and grant amounts may vary. - What types of projects are likely to get funded?
-Do you have any examples? - o Brief descriptions of past project awards can be viewed here. - What types of organizations are eligible to apply? - The program is open to all land trusts and other non-profit organizations that have conservation-oriented missions, as well as local, county, state government entities and Federally Recognized Tribal Nations.
-State Recognized Tribes affiliations and Indigenous-led organizations with 501(c)3 status are also eligible. - Do I need to complete the Conflict Inquiry form? - The Conflict Inquiry form is required for all non-profit organizations.
-Government entities and Federally Recognized Tribal Nations do need to submit the form. - Can I submit more than one application? - No. Eligible applicants may only submit one application. - Can a project include multiple parcels? - Yes, but they must be adjacent to one another.
-If they are not adjacent, they may still constitute a single "project" if there is a clear conservation relationship between them that promotes landscape connectivity-please contact us to discuss before submitting your application. - Are projects that have already closed eligible? - No. This program is intended to catalyze new protection projects that need to close a funding gap. - Should I arrange to discuss my project before applying? - While not required, we strongly suggest that you reach out to discuss your project, how it fits with our programmatic priorities, and answer any relevant questions.
+What is the maximum grant request?

+o The maximum grant request is \$50,000, though the actual award amount may be lower than what was requested.
+Our grants are intended to supplement state, federal and other funding sources that require match, and to provide funding for costs that are typically difficult to resource, such as indirect costs and stewardship and legal defense funds.

+Is this an annual grant program?

+Yes.
+This program has been offered each year since 2021 and we anticipate that it will continue to be available in succeeding years, though the total budget and grant amounts may vary.

+What types of projects are likely to get funded?
+Do you have any examples?

+Brief descriptions of past Resilient Floodplains and Shorelines and Planning, Capacity and Strategy project awards can be viewed

+HERE

+What types of organizations are eligible to apply?

+The program is open to all land trusts and other non-profit organizations that have projects in line with our goals, as well as local, county, and state government entities and Federally Recognized Tribal Nations.
+State Recognized Tribes and Indigenous-led organizations with 501(c)3 status are also eligible.

+Do I need to complete the Conflict Inquiry form?

+• The Conflict Inquiry form is required for all non-profit organizations.
+Government entities and State and Federally Recognized Tribal Nations do not need to submit the form.

+Can I submit more than one application?

+Applicants may submit one application per year to the CRGP.
+They may submit a second application for a different project (land acquisition only) to the Resilient and Connected Appalachians Program (RCA).
+Visit our Resilient and Connected Appalachians Grant Program page to learn more.

+Can a land acquisition project include multiple parcels?

+Yes, but they must be adjacent to one another.
+If they are not adjacent, they may still constitute a single project if there is a clear conservation relationship between them that promotes landscape connectivity-please contact us to discuss before submitting your application.

+• Are land acquisition projects that have already closed eligible?

+No. This program is intended to catalyze new protection projects that need to close a funding gap.
+The earliest a land acquisition project can close is April 1, 2025, when our review committee will have completed application scoring and know which projects will be funded.

+Should I arrange to discuss my project before applying?

+While not required, we strongly suggest that you reach out to discuss your project, how it fits with our programmatic priorities, and answer any questions about which program to apply to (CRGP or RCA).
 We welcome the opportunity to meet you, learn about your organization and project and provide guidance as appropriate.
-To ask questions or schedule a virtual meeting, email cccfund@tnc.org - When is the webinar? - O We will host an informational webinar on January 9 from 11 a.m.-12 p.m. - Do I need to register for the webinar? - Yes, please! https://tnc.zoom.us/webinar/register/WN OZUWoYeqR0G1yvVn-12LBg
+To ask questions or schedule a virtual meeting, email CCCFund@tnc.org

+When is the webinar?

+• We will host an informational webinar on January 8, 2025.

+Do I need to register for the webinar?

+O Yes, please!
+CRGP Webinar Registration

+Community Benefits

+• Can you provide some examples of what you mean by community benefits?

+Here are some examples of community benefits described by previous program applicants.
+Generally, projects that seek to provide access to nature, engage community members in planning or design, and help a community adapt to the impacts of a changing climate (such as increased flooding or erosion) are benefiting communities.